srivasshubh/examination_portal/README.md

 # Student Portal
-This Site is my Academic Project in the B.Tech II Year, This site stores the information of student and the display the result
+This Site is my Academic Project in the B.Tech II Year, This site stores the information of student and the display the result.
+This is fully dynamic website in which php backend is used

 ## Features
 * Displaying the Result of the Students.